jamdominguez/React-Learning_ReactJS/README.md

 ```

 ### Fetch API
 The [Fetch API](https://developer.mozilla.org/es/docs/Web/API/Fetch_API) let recover resources even the net.
-This API is compatible with all browsers.
-The API manage the responses like promise.
+This API is compatible with all browsers. **The API manage the responses like promise**.

 Normally is use to request resources to a API.
 Must convert the response in JSON object, easy to hand in the React component.